ProjectsVanBox/healthy-breast/README.md

 # For reproducing from the VCF files (with Mendeley data)

+!Copy all the VCFs directories from the Mendeley repository (link) to /home_dir/3_Output.

 ## For the WGS + PTA data (Breast_1):

 1. Run downstream_PTA_analysis.sh (pass "230718_vRheenen" as the NF-IAP VCF name ID to the script in addition to home_dir (treat is as $2))